Consumers are evolving and on the rare occasions that they go in-store, they have higher expectations from the in-store experience.

 I can’t help but wonder how many people will also make this mistake and whether they’re just teething problems?

-As consumers are getting more and more focused on the experience they receive in store, there is no doubt that self-service check out will disrupt the way consumers shop in stores in the future.
+As the consumers are getting more and more focused on the experience they receive in store, there is no doubt that self-service check out will disrupt the way consumers shop in stores in the future.
 It’s an expectation in supermarkets now, how long will it be before it’s an expectation across all retail experiences?